These 10 best SaaS marketing books should be mandatory reading for every B2B Software VP Marketing or B2B SaaS CMO, and the senior members of their...

 Chances are that you want to hire your Marketing Leader first.
 While there are many options to start with Fractional CMO these days, getting a dedicated leader is something you will need at some point.

-The ROI of a small to medium size Software Company gets impacted more than anything by one factor.
+Now comes an important decision.
+The ROI of a small to medium-size software company gets impacted more than anything by one factor.
 Hiring the right Marketing Leader.
-The reason is not even their ability to spend your money responsibly.
+The reason is not even their ability to spend their money responsibly.
 It’s mostly about you spending money on the right hire and making sure that person will survive their first 12 months with your company.

 “Chief Marketing Officers”, have a scary reputation of crippling some startups.
 As a startup gets funded or has decided to invest in growth, they urgently need someone to lead this work.
 Fast.
 While speed is not optional, it can come at a cost.
 You have alternatives like hiring a Fractional CMO.
 Here, let’s focus on helping you hire your first Full time, W2, Marketing Leader.

-Average CMO retention across industries in 2019 is at an all-time low of 43 months.
-For B2B SaaS Companies it’s safe to cut that number in half...This is not a great outlook for a strategic hire you are going to spend a lot of time, and potentially equity and growth capital on.
+Average CMO retention across industries in 2022 is at an all-time low of 43 months.
+For B2B SaaS companies it’s safe to cut that number in half...This is not a great outlook for a strategic hire you are going to spend a lot of time, and potentially equity and growth capital on.
 And...

 - While you need someone, who has done it before, maybe you cannot afford that seasoned veteran.